Discover Professional Price Action Strategies That Work So You Can Profit In Bull & Bear Markets—Without Indicators, News, Or Opinions

 Whereas for forex, on the other hand, you can play with the position size because most of the time you are trading with the market maker and you can trade almost any position size that you want, be it 500 units, 700 units, 1000 units, it’s up to you.

-So that allows you to practice proper position sizing and risk management.
+That allows you to practice proper position sizing and risk management.

 And this brings me to my third point…